Absorption and scattering by a temporally switched lossy layer: Going beyond the Rozanov bound: Summary and Conclusion

 \section{Summary and Conclusion}

-In this manuscript, we consider the problem of a short pulse propagating and scattering from electromagnetic wave absorber with time varying properties.
-A transmission line equivalent is expressed such as to formulate an initial boundary problem.
-The problem is solved by finding the spectral (on the $s$-plane) Green's function, followed by an inverse Laplace transform that is implemented by summation over pole residues only (no branch point singularities contribute, as we proved) to achieve expedite calculations.
-This formalism is used to obtain the time domain reflected voltage from which all other required quantities are calculated.
-Using this numerical procedure we have solved the problem of reflection by a dielectric layer absorber in which only the conductance is switched in time.
-We farther demonstrate that Rozanov's LTI absorbtion bound, when calculated over the \emph{whole spectrum range}, can be bypassed for modulated pulsed signals, ultra-wideband, quasi-monochromatic, and narrowband by such conductance abrupt switching.
+In this manuscript, we consider the problem of a short pulse propagating and scattering from an electromagnetic wave absorber with time varying properties.
+A transmission line equivalent was used to formulate an initial boundary problem.
+The problem was solved by finding the spectral (on the Laplace $s$-plane) Green's function, followed by an inverse Laplace transform.
+This formalism was used to obtain the time domain reflected voltage and current from which all other required quantities are calculated.
+Using this numerical procedure we have solved the problem of reflection by a dielectric layer absorber in which the permittivity and conductance are switched in time.
+We further demonstrated that Rozanov's LTI absorbtion bound, when calculated over the \emph{whole signal's spectrum range}, can be bypassed for modulated pulsed signals, ultra-wideband, quasi-monochromatic, and narrowband by such abrupt switching.
+We presented a time dependent switchable metamaterial structure which exhibits the required effective media properties before and after the switching.
+Furthermore, we examined a gradual switching that also results in an improved performance in compare to Rozanov's bound, similar, and even better than what is expected by using an idealistic instantaneous switching.